Dave-team/Knowledge-base/Journalling.md

 ## Journal
-- Txt file that is backed up to Github
+- Sublime text txt file that is backed up to Github
+- Each month is a different .txt file
+- Top of file: focus of things I need to work on
+- Below is a list of questions to copy for each day
+- Then one entry each day
+- Anything that comes up on daily basis, put it in a separate ToDoIst folder
 - Each month I might summarise the main findings in a Markup file and push to the knowledge base
+- Alternative app: Day One

 Questions to answer in a journal:
 - How do I feel today?
 This can be split between happiness levels, stress and energy.
 Rate between 1-10 and provide notes.
 Go deep and ask why